George Van Pelt Campbell

 What is the most important piece of advice you give students to help them succeed?

-Work hard in college, but remember that academic success is only one important aspect of life; satisfying relationships are more important than success in your work, and being a person who serves others and works for the common good is a central aspect of living out your faith.
+Work hard in college but remember that academic success is only one important aspect of life; satisfying relationships are more important than success in your work, and being a person who serves others and works for the common good are central aspects of living out your faith.

-• “Religion and the Phases of Globalization,” in Religion, Globalization and Culture, Peter Beyer and Lori Beaman, eds.
-(2007).
+• “Religion and the Phases of Globalization,” pp. 281-302 in Religion, Globalization and Culture, Peter Beyer and Lori Beaman, eds.
+(Brill Academic Publishers, 2007).

-• Everything You Know Seems Wrong: Globalization and the Relativizing of Tradition (2005).
+• Everything You Know Seems Wrong: Globalization and the Relativizing of Tradition (University Press of America, 2005).

-• "Religion and Culture: Challenges and Prospects in the Next Generation," Journal of the Evangelical Theological Society (2000)
+• "Religion and Culture: Challenges and Prospects in the Next Generation," Journal of the Evangelical Theological Society, June, 2000.

 Return to Directory